InitiatDev/initiat-cli/docs/COMMANDS.md

 **What it does:**
 1. Retrieves encrypted secret from server
-2. Gets workspace key and decrypts it
+2. Gets project key and decrypts it
 3. Decrypts secret value client-side
 4. Outputs JSON with secret metadata (default)
 5. Optionally copies value to clipboard (`--copy`)